Chambers USA 2022 and 2021

 B. Ted Howes is a partner in Mayer Brown's New York office and is the Head of the firm's US International Arbitration Group.
 His practice focuses on complex cross-border commercial disputes.

-Ted has almost 30 years of experience representing clients in international arbitrations in the United States and abroad.
+Ted has more than 30 years of experience representing clients in international arbitrations in the United States and abroad.
 He has acted as lead counsel in dozens of cases under all of the major international commercial arbitration rules, including the ICC, ICDR, HKIAC, SIAC, LCIA and UNCITRAL Rules.
 Ted has arbitrated cases under a variety of applicable laws and has particularly deep experience representing clients in international disputes involving Chinese companies.
 Ted has been recognized as a leading practitioner (Band 6) by Chambers USA (2021) and an "ADR (Alternative Dispute Resolution) Champion" by The National Law Journal.
+Ted has been recognized by Legal 500 2021 as “a skilled advocate, who is passionate and driven to achieve results for his clients, in an ethical and professional manner, and is well-versed in international arbitration procedures and protocols.”

 In addition to his international arbitration experience, Ted has substantial experience representing foreign and US corporations in US commercial litigation, usually involving cross-border disputes.
 He routinely appears before the federal and state courts of New York in connection with his litigation practice.